Train to Facilitate

 The Equus Effect Program is both unique and valuable in terms of its ability to deliver effective and long-lasting benefits to many populations because:

-The content focuses on approachable and practical tools for resilience and relationship skills.
+The content focuses on practical tools for resilience and relationship skills to deal with life situations.

-The hands-on experiences, somatic practices and cycles of activation and settling offer real time, sensory-filled learning that require full engagement through all three centers of intelligence.
+The hands-on experiences, somatic practices and cycles of activation and settling offer real time, sensory-filled learning that require full engagement.

 The work leaves an indelible mark on perceptions, beliefs and behaviors because it enables clients to recognize and change old patterns in real time.

-Using these practices with people and situations at home and work builds trust and respect from others, so the work promises continued growth and development.
+Using these practices with people and situations at home and work builds trust and respect from others which promises continued growth and development.

-We draw these practical, down-to-earth tools from the following:
+We draw these real world tools from the following:

 Eponaquest Worldwide